One-wheeled juggling: Lagos children learn new skills at unicycle academy

 By Nneka Chile

-LAGOS (Reuters) - In a driveway of a suburban Lagos house, 14-year-old Kehinde Oguntokun juggles colorful circus clubs as he swings around on a unicycle.
+LAGOS, Oct 18 (Reuters) - In a driveway of a suburban Lagos house, 14-year-old Kehinde Oguntokun juggles colourful circus clubs as he swings around on a unicycle.

 The teenager has been cycling on the one-wheeled vehicle for four years, learning the skill at a dedicated school, the Gkb - or "God knows best" - Unicycle Academy, in Nigeria's commercial capital.